(Last Updated on : 05/01/2019)

 .
 It lies on the west coast of India and serves as the headquarters of the Marmagao

-is the biggest town of Goa that lies on the western tip of the Marmagao peninsula, at the mouth of the Zuari River, about 30 kilometres from Panaji
+taluka.
+Vasco da Gama / Vasco is the port city of Goa that lies on the western tip of the Marmagao peninsula, at the mouth of the Zuari River, about 30 kilometres from Panaji

 is a magnificent place to visit.
 Khollant beach (Issorcim), Baina beach, Velsao beach, Majorda beach